 waiting 5 hours for our plane

-Back in town we had a few hours to kill before our ferry back to Cebu City so visited a Western Restaurant that is run by deaf people.
+a few hours to kill before our ferry back to Cebu City so visited a Western Restaurant that is run by deaf people.
 This place is a bit of a random find all decked out with Wild West decor, the food was average but we had a fun time trying to pick up a bit of sign language from the menus to thank our waitress for the service and it's always nice to see countries like this actually doing something positive for the disadvantaged.

 Back in Cebu for one night we stayed in the hotel we'd picked before because it was close to the pier, it also did room service, had a million channels on the tv and had a hot shower so we were all happy!
 The following morning we were back at the airport for our next flight to Kalibo and then onto Borocay where we were to spend our remaining 5 days...